2024 Solar Incentives Guide for South Whitehall, PA - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including those run by the Pennsylvania government or by your county/municipality, sometimes have additional qualifications.
-Speak with your local South Whitehall solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including those run by the Pennsylvania government or by your county/municipality, could have additional qualifications.
+Talk to your local South Whitehall solar installer to find out what incentives your project may qualify for.

-The order your incentives will be applied in may vary depending on which incentives you are claiming but in most cases yes, you can receive multiple types of incentives for your solar project.
-Talk with your solar installer or a local tax professional to make sure you are claiming all the incentives you qualify for and applying them in the correct order.
+The order in which incentives are applied might vary depending on which incentives you are claiming but typically yes, you can claim multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to make sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.